nevermined-io/app_docs/docs/libraries/08-process-tasks.md

 ## Benefits of delegating the API to Nevermined AI Infrastructure

-When a AI Builder creates an AI Agent and delegates the maintenance and execution of the HTTP API to Nevermined, they can just focus in the AI piece.
+When an AI Builder creates an AI Agent and delegates the maintenance and execution of the HTTP API to Nevermined, they can just focus on the AI piece.
 This has several benefits for them:

 * **Focus on the AI**: The AI Builder can focus on the AI model and the AI Agent logic.
 Nevermined will take care of the execution of the API, authorization, etc.
 * **Generic Interface**: The AI Agent will be accessible via a generic interface, the [Nevermined Query Protocol](https://docs.nevermined.io/docs/protocol/query-protocol).